AllisonSchroeder/DUNE_ND_GeoEff/README.md

 At this point we have the `vis Etrim` (vis Etrim = Etrim + Emu is what we call "the visible trimmed energy" and is nothing else than the sum between the hadron energy deposited inside ND LAr and the muon energy) distribution of this particular FD event when translated to the ND, at a fixed vtx_x position inside the ND and fixed detector postion with respect to the neutrino beam axis.
 We can get such **distributions for each vtx_x and detPos** of interest.
 So we can then **represent this FD event in a 2D distribution, -- 2D histogram -- as a function of off-axis position ```OAPos = vtx_x + detPos``` and visible trimmed energy**  (vis Etrim = Etrim + Emu). -- i.e remember that at different vtx_x positions inside the detector we had different efficiencies and also different amount of energy deposited inside the ND-LAr active volume: more likely to deposit more energy outside the detector (so lower Etrim values) when the event is close to the ND edges.

+An additional and very important step that has to be accounted for is the *FD event rate at the ND*.
+This is described in more detail below but it essentially account for the fact that neutrinos with different energies would be seen with different probabilities in the ND, depending on the ND off-axis position.
+Remember that a detector located at 30m off-axis is sampling mainly very low energy neutrinos (high probability to see low energy neutrinos far off-axis and low probablitiy to see the high energy neutrinos at such off-axis positions).
+For an on-axis ND the neutrino spectrum extends to higher energies with a much wider coverage in energy (lower probability to see very lower energy neutrinos but higher probability for high energy neutrinos).

 In short, **each FD event can be mapped into the ND as a 2D distribution of off-axis position versus visible trimmed energy, capturing the geometric effects of both hadron and muon selection efficiencies**, allowing a **direct comparison between ND-observed and FD-derived events**.
 The last steps in the analysis is looping over all FD events (all ntuples) and summing them together in such a 2D histogram.
 This is the `SelectedEventsVsOAPosVsTotalETrim` histogram in the code, which is created per each event and is further summed for all events in the final (step 5) step of comparing the selected FD events with the ND linearly combined data.

 Below there is a more detailed explanation of the code itself and the additional cuts (i.e CAF-like cut for low energy muons + FD EventRate at ND ) that are applied to this `SelectedEventsVsOAPosVsTotalETrim` histogram.